ajayhanssen/Device_Management_Software/README.md

 # Device_Management_Software

 Case Study Project thing
 Mockup can be found in mockup.py!
+Screenshots can be found in ./ui_screenshots!